Fluent Commerce Logo

 • Schema evolution - Parquet files are designed to evolve.
 Being column-oriented storage (instead of row-based) and self-describing, Parquet files are designed to evolve, which we expect to happen as we increase the feature set of Inventory Feeds

-• Performance - Parquet files are designed for querying directly and as a result perform faster than other types of data file such as CSV
+• Performance - Parquet files are designed for querying directly and, as a result, perform faster than other types of data files such as CSV or JSON

 Parquet File Structure